 So that’s a relatively high success rate.
 Religion has the strongest relationship to successful reconciliation, followed by cohabiting before marriage, and similarity in age between partners.
-Socioeconomic factors like race, income etc were not related to success of reconciliation.
+Socioeconomic factors like race, income, etc were not related to the success of reconciliation.
 Having some grounding in faith helped your marriage reconnect even at this late stage, while other seemingly prominent factors like your financial situation did not.

 Around 1 in 10 couples who were married reported having separated for some length of time during their marriage.

 Another study from 1985[vi] interviewed 1101 married/separated individuals.
 They found that separations of 48 hours or more resulting from arguments/discord were found in 1 in 6 marriages, suggesting that shorter separations resulting from arguments are not uncommon and do not always spell disaster for the marriage.
 However, marriages that ended in divorce were 4 or 5 times more likely to have had a separation at some point.
 So separations due to arguments ending in one of you leaving are not a sign of a healthy marriage and don’t seem to help.

 Another study found that the likelihood of any married couple experiencing a separation was found to be nearly 5 percent in one year[vii].
 Most separations (77%), after lasting about one year, end in divorce.